 Confirm whether any other permits or technical reviews are required by emailing Planning.ZoningInfo@santacruzcountyca.gov or scheduling an in-person counter appointment here.

 4. RETAINING WALLS:

-Retaining walls which retain not more than 3 feet of material unless supporting a surcharge or impounding Class I, II, or III-A liquids.
-Be sure to check with a Zoning Counter planner before building a retaining wall in any yard abutting a street.
+Retaining walls (Gargen walls) which retain no more than 3 feet of material unless supporting a surcharge or impounding Class I, II, or III-A liquids.
+Please check with a Zoning Counter planner before building a retaining wall in any yard abutting a street.

-Note: For the purpose of this section, a retaining wall is considered to be supporting a surcharge if:
+Note: For this section, a retaining wall is considered to be supporting a surcharge if: